matthiaskoenig/dfba/models/diauxic_growth/README.md

 Reference: L3V1 Fbc V2 Section 3.8
  <Reaction> 'v2' refers to upperBound with id 'v2_max' that does not exist within the <model>.
 ```

+## General
+* The top model contains the complete `growth_update` and `growth_fba` models within its `<comp:listOfModelDefinitions>`.
+ In addition these files are provided as separate SBML files.
+The Top model should only link the FBA and update model, not
+ define them.